-For the reasons set forth in detail below, the Wynnefield Group believes that without continuing strong outside stockholder influences on the Board, there is a lack of willingness of the current management-endorsed members of the Board to provide the leadership necessary to address deficiencies in the Company's financial performance, strategic analysis, corporate governance and alignment of compensation practices with stockholder interests.
+For the reasons set forth in detail below, the Wynnefield Group believes that without continuing strong outside stockholder influences on the Board, there is a lack of willingness of the current management-endorsed members of the Board to provide the leadership necessary to address, in the opinion of the Wynnefield Group, deficiencies in the Company's financial performance, strategic analysis, corporate governance and alignment of compensation practices with stockholder interests.
 In our opinion, the Board's failure to address these deficiencies also serves to maintain the status quo while entrenching and financially benefiting the existing directors and management to the detriment of stockholders.

-If elected to the Board, we believe that our Nominees, Jon C. Biro and Melvin L. Keating, will be catalysts for carefully evaluated changes in the strategic direction of the Company and will work hard to install current best practices in the area of corporate governance in the best interests of all stockholders.
+If elected to the Board, we believe that although our Nominees, Jon C. Biro and Melvin L. Keating, will be minority directors, they can be catalysts for carefully evaluated changes in the strategic direction of the Company and will work hard to install current best practices in the area of corporate governance in the best interests of all stockholders.
 We believe every director is charged with the responsibility of creating stockholder value as opposed to continuing to allow the Company to drift along with stagnant and languishing stockholder value.
 The background and experiences of our Nominees are included in the section of this proxy statement entitled "Proposal 1: Election of Directors."